Nnamaka/object_detection_with_yolo/README.md

 # Credits

-Credits goes to the YOLO team.
+Credit goes to the YOLO team.
 Lebelimg and Roboflow.